SoftMatterFCFM/ActiveParticleTracker/README.md

 ![Imagen2](https://github.com/SoftMatterFCFM/ActiveParticleTracker/assets/147351815/bfb15db6-b171-4b2c-a490-db951e58d1e8)  ======>
 ![Imagen3](https://github.com/SoftMatterFCFM/ActiveParticleTracker/assets/147351815/19be5203-f4b4-4508-956c-9d65daaff5f0)

-*The superposition method consists of 5 frames added together, if the returned initial frame of the module doesn't work to initialize the tracking, you can use a frame either two places ahead or behind the frame returned by the module $(fr - 2 < fr < fr + 2)\text{, where }fr = \text{Frame returned}$
+*The superposition method consists of 5 frames added together if the returned initial frame of the module doesn't work to initialize the tracking, you can use a frame either two places ahead or behind the frame returned by the module $(fr - 2 < fr < fr + 2)\text{, where }fr = \text{Frame returned}$